zpoeschl/web-design-challenge/README.md

 # INSTRUCTIONS

-## Latitude - Latitude Analysis Dashboard with Attitude
+## Latitude Analysis Dashboard

 For this homework we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
-Specifically, we'll be plotting [weather data](Resources/cities.csv).
+Specifically, we'll be plotting weather data.

 In building this dashboard, we'll create individual pages for each plot and a means by which we can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
 We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.